 If you're going overseas to get married, you may need a Certificate of No Impediment to Marriage (CNI).
-Authorities overseas may ask for a CNI to prove you're single and free to marry.
+Authorities overseas may ask for a CNI to prove you're free to marry.

 The Department of Foreign Affairs and Trade (DFAT) can issue CNIs.

 Also see our page on getting married overseas, and read the Consular Services Charter.

 How to find out if you need a CNI